quixio/quix-docs/docs/get-started/cli.md

 Role can be one of:

-* Admin - complete control
+* Admin - Total control over all organizational aspects, user management, and system settings.
-* Manager - complete control except editing users, billing and organisation
+* Manager - Moderate administrative capabilities, with access to manage profiles, workspaces, and content.
-* Editor - sync, permissions, logs, start/stop deployments
+* Editor - Limited editing rights, able to update workspaces and content, with restricted management access.
-* Viewer - view only
+* Viewer - Basic viewing permissions for profiles, content, and workspace information, without editing rights.

 Roles are assigned to specific users.